State Street Corp Increases Stake in Alta Equipment Group Inc. (NYSE:ALTG)

-State Street Corp grew its position in Alta Equipment Group Inc. (NYSE:ALTG) by 14.1% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 302,576 shares of the company’s stock after acquiring an additional 37,479 shares during the quarter.
-State Street Corp owned about 0.93% of Alta Equipment Group worth $4,021,000 at the end of the most recent reporting period.
+State Street Corp increased its stake in Alta Equipment Group Inc. (NYSE:ALTG) by 14.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 302,576 shares of the company’s stock after buying an additional 37,479 shares during the period.
+State Street Corp owned 0.93% of Alta Equipment Group worth $4,021,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
-California State Teachers Retirement System raised its stake in shares of Alta Equipment Group by 3.6% in the first quarter.
-California State Teachers Retirement System now owns 26,613 shares of the company’s stock valued at $346,000 after acquiring an additional 932 shares during the period.
-Goldman Sachs Group Inc. raised its stake in shares of Alta Equipment Group by 2.5% in the first quarter.
-Goldman Sachs Group Inc. now owns 48,896 shares of the company’s stock valued at $636,000 after acquiring an additional 1,197 shares during the period.
-Advisor Group Holdings Inc. raised its stake in shares of Alta Equipment Group by 104.1% in the second quarter.
-Advisor Group Holdings Inc. now owns 7,562 shares of the company’s stock valued at $101,000 after acquiring an additional 3,857 shares during the period.
-Northern Trust Corp raised its stake in shares of Alta Equipment Group by 2.8% in the second quarter.
-Northern Trust Corp now owns 184,721 shares of the company’s stock valued at $2,454,000 after acquiring an additional 4,957 shares during the period.
-Finally, Penserra Capital Management LLC purchased a new stake in shares of Alta Equipment Group in the second quarter valued at $68,000.
-63.78% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds also recently bought and sold shares of the stock.
+California State Teachers Retirement System increased its stake in Alta Equipment Group by 3.6% in the 1st quarter.
+California State Teachers Retirement System now owns 26,613 shares of the company’s stock worth $346,000 after buying an additional 932 shares during the period.
+Goldman Sachs Group Inc. increased its stake in Alta Equipment Group by 2.5% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 48,896 shares of the company’s stock worth $636,000 after buying an additional 1,197 shares during the period.
+Advisor Group Holdings Inc. increased its stake in Alta Equipment Group by 104.1% in the 2nd quarter.
+Advisor Group Holdings Inc. now owns 7,562 shares of the company’s stock worth $101,000 after buying an additional 3,857 shares during the period.
+Northern Trust Corp increased its stake in Alta Equipment Group by 2.8% in the 2nd quarter.
+Northern Trust Corp now owns 184,721 shares of the company’s stock worth $2,454,000 after buying an additional 4,957 shares during the period.
+Finally, Penserra Capital Management LLC purchased a new position in Alta Equipment Group in the 2nd quarter worth about $68,000.
+63.78% of the stock is currently owned by institutional investors.

-In other news, Director Zachary E. Savas purchased 5,000 shares of the stock in a transaction dated Tuesday, September 14th.
-The shares were acquired at an average cost of $12.90 per share, for a total transaction of $64,500.00.
-Following the acquisition, the director now owns 38,781 shares of the company’s stock, valued at $500,274.90.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, major shareholder B. Riley Financial, Inc. purchased 10,277 shares of the stock in a transaction dated Friday, September 10th.
-The stock was purchased at an average price of $12.80 per share, for a total transaction of $131,545.60.
-The disclosure for this purchase can be found here.
-Over the last quarter, insiders have acquired 52,477 shares of company stock worth $692,176.
-23.90% of the stock is owned by company insiders.
+Several research analysts recently commented on the stock.
+Zacks Investment Research raised shares of Alta Equipment Group from a “strong sell” rating to a “hold” rating in a research note on Monday, October 18th.
+Raymond James raised their price target on shares of Alta Equipment Group from $16.00 to $19.00 and gave the stock an “outperform” rating in a research note on Friday, November 12th.
+Finally, B. Riley increased their target price on shares of Alta Equipment Group from $19.00 to $21.00 and gave the stock a “buy” rating in a report on Friday, November 12th.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $18.00.

 Alta Equipment Group (NYSE:ALTG) last issued its earnings results on Thursday, November 11th.
 The company reported ($0.02) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.03 by ($0.05).
 Alta Equipment Group had a negative return on equity of 7.10% and a negative net margin of 2.05%.
 During the same quarter in the prior year, the firm earned $0.01 EPS.
 Research analysts predict that Alta Equipment Group Inc. will post -0.22 earnings per share for the current year.